Friday, June 28, 2024

 The English Channel

 Today, most travelers take the Channel Tunnel (Chunnel) with no need to change trains.
-It may be direct, quick, and efficient, but you lose there romance of the sea crossing.
+It may be direct, quick, and efficient, but you lose the romance of the sea crossing.
+The ferry boat had another advantage: cross-channel travelers could buy liquor and cigs with low or no taxes.

 We finished our journey with the train into London St. Pancras station.
 I checked into a cheap hotel (note the repeated theme of cheap) and spent two days exploring London.
+I revisited the Elgin Marbles at the British Museum.
 In James Park, a flying duck deposited a dump on my wool coat.
 I bought a couple of souvenirs at Selfridges.

 When it was time to leave, I bought a TWA ticket to Boston for $63.
 That was the period when TWA and Pan Am were matching (trying to destroy) Sir Freddie Laker's no frills Laker Airways with cheap cross-Atlantic flights.
 In 1982, Laker went into bankruptcy, and Pan Am and TWA promptly raised their ticket prices.